 Tips for booking ski holidays

 - Do your research on transfer connections to and from the resort to make sure it’s affordable.

 - Look around for deals, especially last minute deals.

 - Consider a package holiday which includes accommodation, flights and transfers.

 - If you can pull a group together you may be able to stay in an all-inclusive chalet which is an amazing experience.

-	- The best time to go in France is generally mid December-early March.
+- The best time to go to France is generally mid-December to early March.
 Check the average snow conditions in previous years before booking.

 Other posts you may like: